UCB-Psychology-QuACK/site/resources/r-resources.md

 ### R Workshops and Bootcamps
 * [D-Lab](https://dlab.berkeley.edu/): Berkeley's center for all things data, including resources, professional development, and assistance.
 They offer trainings in a variety of technical skills, including R and Python.
-They offer frequent workshops (sign up for their newsletter for updates), and they also post all of their materials on GitHub: https://github.com/dlab-berkeley.
+They offer frequent workshops (sign up for their newsletter for updates), and they also post all of their [materials on GitHub](https://github.com/dlab-berkeley).
 They have a variety of levels of workshops on R, including:
   * R Fundamentals: Parts 1-4 (no prior knowledge assumed)
   * R Data Wrangling and Manipulation
   * R Visualization